commentics/commentics/comments/3rdparty/htmlawed/htmLawed_README.txt

   *  'a=-*' - none
   *  'a=-*, href, title' - none except 'href' and 'title'
   *  'a=-*, -id, href, title' - none except 'href' and 'title'
+  *  'a=-on*, -id, href, onclick, title' - all except 'id' and on* other than 'onclick'

-  Rules regarding *attribute values* are optionally specified inside round brackets after attribute names in solidus (/)-separated `parameter = value` pairs.
+  Rules regarding *attribute values* are optionally specified inside round brackets after attribute names – which cannot be wildcard references like '*' or 'data*' – in solidus (/)-separated `parameter = value` pairs.
 E.g., 'title(maxlen=30/minlen=5)'.
 None or one or more of the following parameters may be specified:

   *  'oneof' - one or more choices separated by '|' that the value should match; if only one choice is provided, then the value must match that choice; matching is case-sensitive